AntonSol919/linkspace/index.md

 e.g. git, bitcoin, nostr, linkspace
 </div>

+Linkspace combines the core ideas of HTTP and git.
-In a supernet anybody can talk _about_ data, instead of talking _at_ a server.
+It is a supernet.
+A protocol where we talk _about_ data, instead of talking _at_ a server.

-A supernet is ideal when multiple participants want to own and administrate (part of) a digital system.
+A supernet is ideal when multiple participants want to control and administrate (part of) a digital system.
 This is in contrast to current technologies where users contact a single host which acts as the de facto administrator.

 Linkspace is a supernet with the following highlights:

-- Small and powerful API
+- Small API
-- Fast (Blake3, no JSON/Base64 encoding, well aligned fields)
+- Fast packets (Blake3, no JSON/Base64 encoding, well aligned fields)
-- Path (URL like) addressable data
+- Path (URL like) addressing
 - Group/Domain split

-[Basics](https://antonsol919.github.io/linkspace/index.html#basics) gives a high level introduction of the entire system.
+[Basics](https://antonsol919.github.io/linkspace/index.html#basics) gives a high level introduction.
-Check out the [Guide](./docs/guide/index.html) if you're interested in the technical details.
+Check out the [tutorials](./docs/tutorial/index.html) to see an example of building an application.
+For a technical description from first principles see the [Guide](./docs/guide/index.html).
 [Download](https://github.com/AntonSol919/linkspace/releases) the latest release or clone from [GitHub](https://github.com/AntonSol919/linkspace) to give it a try and say hi.